Most recently updated on March 7, 2023

 Michelin eventually purchased Goodrich.
 Other firms snapped other U.S. brands.

-Today, U.S. tire manufacturing is a $17 billion annual industry with 113 businesses employing 42,000 people.
+Today, U.S. tire manufacturing is a $24 billion annual industry with more than 500 businesses employing 60,000 people.
 Many of those operations are foreign owned and Akron is no longer a player.

 Goodyear Tire still has its headquarters here, producing tires for race cars at the Akron plant.